ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-app-deploy-helm.md

 Read more about Kubernetes logging [here](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

 ### Scale the application
-You now have our application up and running but you decide one pod isn't enough.
+You now have our application up and running but you decide two pods aren't enough.
 Say you want to run three.
 This is simply a case of changing the replicaCount value in the values.yaml whilst running the `helm upgrade` command.

 Let's try:

     $ helm upgrade django-app-<YourName> . --set replicaCount=3 --tiller-namespace <env-name> --set deploy.host=<DeploymentURL>

-This command spins up more pods to bring the total number to 3.
+This command spins up another pod to bring the total number to 3.

 If we run the familiar command we've been using: